ceph/ceph/doc/rados/operations/add-or-rm-mons.rst

 discovering monitors.

 Ceph clients and other Ceph daemons use ``ceph.conf`` to discover monitors.
-However, monitors discover each other using the monitor map, not ``ceph.com``.
+However, monitors discover each other using the monitor map, not ``ceph.conf``.
 For example,  if you refer to `Adding a Monitor (Manual)`_ you will see that you need to obtain the current monmap for the cluster when creating a new monitor, as it is one of the required arguments of ``ceph-mon -i {mon-id} --mkfs``.
 The